anoukperq/articles/Translation in a continuous development environment.md

 In a continuous delivery cycle, the value of what is released is largely determined by the speed that it is deployed.
 This means that delaying a product release because of the time it takes to translate is basically not acceptable.

-This means that for translation the same thing goes as for software development: teams now need to translate quickly and incrementally, with minimal human engagement.
+This means that for translation the same thing goes as for software development: teams now need to translate quickly and incrementally, with minimal human overhead.

 ## What needs to change?